z0rb1n0/pgplex/README.md

 ---

-## Requiring support from server-side extension/procedural languages and superuser access
+## Requiring support from server-side extension/procedural languages and/or superuser access

 * #### Backend monitoring-based automatic promotion + failover
  *  pgplex reserves a backend superuser connection for each node for monitoring and configuration changes.
 This allows it to collect information and detect a server failure and trigger a failover by using privileged SQL code to promote the backend.
 It is recommended to install the "pgplex" instrumentation schema for this